Advisor: Marion Young

 Gay-Straight Transgender Alliance+

-The GSTA+ is a student-led organization providing a safe, supportive environment for people who are gay, straight (ally), transgender, lesbian, bisexual, queer, questioning, or any other sexuality.
-The club will provide educational and social programming for all members of the SJC community.
-We are all inclusive and aim to represent equality.
+The GSTA+ is a student-led organization that provides a safe, supportive environment for people who are gay, straight (ally), transgender, lesbian, bisexual, queer, or questioning, as well as many other identities.
+We strive to ensure that all members of our community feel valued and respected regardless of sexual orientation or gender identity/expression.
+The club provides educational and social programming for all members of the SJC community.
+We are all-inclusive and aim to represent equality on our campus!
+Read Saint Joe's LGBTQ+ statement.

-The College’s chapter of Habitat for Humanity is dedicated to working with Habitat for Humanity of Greater Portland to build affordable housing for low-income families in the southern Maine area.
+The Habitat for Humanity and Rotaract clubs on campus joined forces to help others.
+The College’s chapter of Habitat for Humanity and Rotaract is dedicated to working with Habitat for Humanity of Greater Portland to build affordable housing for low-income families in the southern Maine area.
 In addition to constructing houses, the club is committed to combating homelessness and bringing homelessness awareness and housing insecurity to the students.
 The club achieves these goals by holding various programs throughout the year and by participating in home builds.

 The History Club is open to any and all people who have a passion or enjoyment in history.
 This club welcomes, not only people that have academic interests in the subject, but also those who recreationally enjoy history.